 Professor Alison Phipps, OBE, PhD, BA (Hons), FRSE, FRSA, FAcSS

-Alison holds the UNESCO Chair in Refugee Integration through Languages and the Arts at the University of Glasgow where she is also Professor of Languages and Intercultural Studies, and Co-founder of Glasgow Refugee, Asylum and Migration Network (GRAMNet).
+Alison holds the UNESCO Chair in Refugee Integration through Languages and the Arts at the University of Glasgow where she is also Professor of Languages and Intercultural Studies.
+Along with Professor Rebecca Kay, she co-founded Glasgow Refugee, Asylum and Migration Network (GRAMNet).
 She is a member of the Culture, Literacies, Inclusion and Pedagogy research and teaching group in the School of Education at the University of Glasgow where she teaches refugee studies, languages, religious and spiritual education, anthropology and intercultural education and education for non-violence.

 In 2017 she was appointed Adjunct Professor of Hospitality at Auckland University of Technology.
 In 2016 she was appointed ‘Thinker in Residence’ at the EU Hawke Centre at University of South Australia.
 She was the Inaugural Distinguished Visiting Professor at the University of Waikato, Aotearoa New Zealand in 2013, and is now Adjunct Professor of Tourism.
 In 2011 she was voted ‘Best College Teacher’ by the student body and received the Universities ‘Teaching Excellence Award’ for a Career Distinguished by Excellence.
 In 2012 she received an OBE for Services to Education and Intercultural and Interreligious Relations in the Queen’s Birthday Honours.